WojciechLamperski/Java-Collections/QUEUE.md

 ## Classes that implement and extend above mentioned Interfaces and Classes

 ### PriorityQueue
+##### ⏰ Provides O(log n) time for insertion and removal due to its binary heap structure.
+It's slower than ArrayDeque or LinkedBlockingQueue for simple FIFO tasks but ideal when element priority matters.

 PriorityQueue in Java is a class that implements the Queue interface and provides an ordered collection where the elements are ordered according to their natural ordering or by a Comparator provided at the time of queue construction.
 Unlike a regular queue, where elements are processed in the order they were inserted (FIFO), a PriorityQueue orders its elements based on priority, with the highest (or lowest) priority element being served first.
 It implements Queue, but doesn't extend any class.
 It implements Queue and extends AbstractQueue.